 For more information on this scheme and it’s requirements please contact the International Office.

 - Start Early!
 Do not leave it until your student visa is about to expire to look for work, many employers in the UK run graduate recruitment schemes with initial application closing dates up to 10 months before the job is due to start.

 - Promote your skills and attributes as an international student - you should be promoting the language skills, cultural awareness and adaptability you possess as an international student and targeting organisations where this would be an advantage.
-For more information see our blog post.

 - Understand your sector – Employers expect you to have a good awareness of industry trends and the current affairs affecting their sector.
 A good starting point for this is the sector profiles section of the prospects website.